MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 }
 ```

 In the preceding code, `pointer` is freed twice.
-This is a contrived example, but double frees are an easy mistake to make in complex C++ code.
+This is a contrived example, but double frees are an easy mistake to make in more complex C++ code.

 Create a checked build of the preceding code with COE turned on:

-1. Compile the code using the `-fsanitize=address` (turns on COE), `-Zi` (creates a separate PDB file that address sanitizer uses to display memory error location information), switches:
+1. Compile the code using `cl -fsanitize=address -Zi doublefree.cpp`.
+The `-fsanitize=address` switch turns on COE, and `-Zi` creates a separate PDB file that address sanitizer uses to display memory error location information.
-    `cl -fsanitize=address -Zi doublefree.cpp`
-1. To send ASAN output to stdout, set the `ASAN_OPTIONS` environment variable:
+1. To send ASAN output to `stdout`, set the `ASAN_OPTIONS` environment variable:
     `set ASAN_OPTIONS=continue_on_error=1`
 1. Run the test code with: `doublefree.exe`

 The output shows that there was a double free error and the call stack where it happened.
-The report starts out like this:
+The report starts out like this with a calls stack that shows the error happened in `BadFunction`:

 ```cmd
 ==22976==ERROR: AddressSanitizer: attempting double-free on 0x01e03550 in thread T0: